ulrichSchreiner/s3syncer/README.md

  many times in parallel.
 As the main idea of this tool is to sync S3 storages to other buckets, a parallel execution of synchronization calls would be overkill.
  As a consequence **every configured command** will be serialized and the number of calls will be shrinked.
-So the your trigger `push` of the upper example will be called three times within a second, the system will wait the given `delay` and then invoke the command.
+So the trigger `push` of the upper example will be called three times within a second, the system will wait the given `delay` and then invoke the command.
 When multiple new `push` calls arriving while the command is still running, no new command will be executed.
 Afther the invocation ends, the system will work on the new invocations, waits the delay and then executes the command again only once.

+ Multiple commands will be executed in parallel.

 ## Config Options
 Beneath the name you can set different parameters: